-Alex Trebek has had a chance to play a memory game every day of work for the last 25 years—in 30 seasons of hosting “Jeopardy,” he’s missed a show just once when he switched places with the “Wheel of Fortune” host as an April Fool’s joke.
+Alex Trebek has had a chance to play a memory game every day of work since 1984.
+Over 30 seasons of hosting “Jeopardy,” he has missed a show only once, when he switched places with the “Wheel of Fortune” host as an April Fool’s joke.

 Trebek asked himself the question many of us have wondered when we have one of those “off” moments: Is this normal, or is it Alzheimer’s?
 He went to his doctor to find out.

-“Because of that I went to be tested for early Alzheimer’s,” Trebek told Volture.
+“Because of that I went to be tested for early Alzheimer’s,” he said.
 “The first time they tested me they said, ‘It doesn’t look good.’
 Then we did more testing and they said, ‘You’re okay.
 No need to worry.'”

-Trebek’s memory loss is natural, in his own words.
+Trebek’s memory loss was natural, in his own words.
 But it brings up an important point.
 What is normal aging?

-“Overall, the normal decline we experience is enough these days to make people quite nervous,” Dr. Bill Burke, M.D., Director of the Stead Family Memory Center at the Banner Alzheimer’s Institute, told Being Patient.
+“Overall, the normal decline we experience is enough these days to make people quite nervous,” Dr. Bill Burke, director of the Stead Family Memory Center at the Banner Alzheimer’s Institute, told Being Patient in a 2018 interview.

-Burke said that some types of memory skills and recall stick with most people for life—things like vocabulary, judgment and problem solving.
+According to Burke, some types of memory skills and recall stick with most people for life — things like vocabulary, judgment and problem solving.
 But other types do gradually fade or occasionally falter as people age, like attention and being able to multitask and switch quickly between activities or types of decision making.

-If you do think you might be experiencing mild cognitive impairment, which is often a precursor to Alzheimer’s, Burke said one of the best ways to assess whether there’s a significant change is to do something pretty easy: ask the person closest to you.
+If you do think you might be experiencing mild cognitive impairment, which is often a precursor to Alzheimer’s, Burke said one of the best ways to assess whether there’s a significant change is to take one fairly simple first step: Ask the person closest to you.